'Better Call Saul' season 4 to show scenes set during 'Breaking Bad'

 Co-creator Peter Gould tells EW, “We’re still a few years out from Walter White, but you’ll see some things that will definitely ring a bell and also show some different aspects to things that we saw in Breaking Bad.”

-Season 4 of Better Call Saul recently wrapped production, and the first episode will air Aug.
+The season 4 premiere of Better Call Saul airs Aug.
 6. Some first-look photos, including a peek at Chuck’s funeral, await you here.

-To see the epic Breaking Bad reunion photo along with a cast portrait gallery, tread not-so-lightly over here.
+To see EW’s Breaking Bad 10th anniversary reunion photo and cast portraits, tread not-so-lightly over here.

 Comments